Leaving New York

 But you keep looking over at the merry-go-round.

 It's the fastest, most crowded merry-go-round you've ever seen.
 It's so loud.
+So chaotic.
 There's a big crowd around it.
-Every few seconds someone from the crowd runs as fast as they can, jumps, and tries to find a grip.
-Every few seconds, someone is thrown off.
+Every few seconds, someone runs as fast as they can, jumps, and tries to find a grip.
+Every few seconds, someone else is thrown off.

 You think to yourself, "I bet I could get on that thing."

-So you plot, plan, pick your spot, and then run as fast as you can.
-You jump, reach, and get just enough of a grip to hang on.
+You wind down your swinging and move towards the merry go round.
+You plot, plan, pick your spot, and then start running as fast as you can.
+At just the right moment you jump, reach out, and grab just enough of a grip to hang on.

 Immediately you're going faster than you've ever gone before.
 Round and round and round.
-It's absolutely dizzying and out of control.
+It's dizzying and out of control in a way you've never experienced before.

 And it's exhilarating.